Last Updated on June 3, 2023 by Teemu Suomala

 The neck is a slim-taper “V” and “C” combination that feels natural in your hand.
 I would even recommend this guitar for smaller hands since the profile feels familiar to an electric guitar neck.
 It plays close too and gives you plenty of room for string bends – even at the top of the fretboard.

 Now, let’s talk about the electronics.
 Alvarez equipped the Artist 66 Folk with an LR Baggs StagePro Element preamp system that absolutely rocks!
 It is by far one of the most intuitive and useful acoustic electric guitar preamps on the market!
-The reason is that it gives you the ability to dial in your precise tone with the usual acoustic guitar features (notch, contour, volume) as well as adding the versatility of a 3-band EQ.
+The reason is that it gives you the ability to dial in your precise tone with the usual features (notch, contour, volume) as well as adding the versatility of a 3-band EQ.

 That’s right, you can trim up that excessive bass and boost those mids on the fly – even in the middle of a song!